luiscarlosgph/how-to/tuya/README.md

 5. If not already installed, install the following HACS package in Home Assistant: [hass-localtuya](https://github.com/xZetsubou/hass-localtuya)

-6. Go to the `Local Tuya' integration -> `Configure` -> `Add new device`, and fill the details that we have gathered above to create your new device.
+6. Go to the `Local Tuya` integration -> `Configure` -> `Add new device`, and fill the details that we have gathered above to create your new device.